davidjguru/davidjguru.github.io/_posts/2020-09-18-200-linux-commands-for-everyday-life.md

 # 2- Using files and folders (54 examples)
+Then I think that on a daily basis, perhaps managing files (in Linux almost everything is a file) and directories is the next most important part.
+We are always moving from one folder to another and we are handling files, so it is important to familiarize yourself with these instructions.
 **Note:** Basic commands when you're working with files and folders.

 ## 2.1- Basic usage (16 examples)